amivag/skriphy/README.md

 # Technical info

-The compiled ready-to-run project is in the **"build"** folder, but opening "index.html" in a browser.
+The compiled ready-to-run project is in the **"build"** folder, by opening "index.html" in a browser.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
 See CRA-README.md for more info.